rcwowbagger/End-to-End-Stock-Use-Case-with-Fabric/README.md

 <img src="./PNG/12%20Workspace%20Git%20Integration%20Config.png" width="500">

 In the pop-up window, give a Display Name and past your GitHub Personal Access Token which we created before.
-Hit **Add**.
+Also, provide the GitHub repo URL which has following structure: https://github.com/_YourGitHubUser_/End-to-End-Stock-Use-Case-with-Fabric, e.g. https://github.com/PBI-Guy/End-to-End-Stock-Use-Case-with-Fabric Hit **Add**.

 <img src="./PNG/13%20Add%20GitHub%20account.png" width="500">

 After the account has been successfully added, you can select **Connect**.
-Now, you have to provide your repo URL, select the main branch, and add **Fabric to the Git folder**.
+Now, you have to select the main branch, and add **Workspace Items to the Git folder**.
 Lasty, click **Connect and sync**.

 <img src="./PNG/14%20Configure%20Repo.png" width="500">